 It is similar to the quantified metrics that each starling needs to keep in its place such as speed, direction and alignment.
 The real challenge for companies, however, is to identify and use the “patterns of light and dark” that make culture into an effective tool for improving performance and delivering good outcomes for customers and markets: making cultural development scale-free and correlated.

 This is where technology, the systems that support day-to-day activity across nearly all roles within a firm, can make a difference.

 Increasingly, in modern life, we expect systems to help us.
-We are becoming used to Amazon telling us what to buy, or Netflix telling us what to watch, or Google telling us what is new.
-The financial service regulators in the UK, the FCA and Prudential Regulation Authority (PRA), have made their focus on culture and conduct clear and reconfirmed their increasing intent to enforce improvement in firms.
+We are becoming used to Amazon telling us what to buy, Netflix telling us what to watch, or Google telling us what is new.
+The financial service regulators in the UK, the FCA and Prudential Regulation Authority (PRA), have made their focus on culture and conduct clear, and reconfirmed their increasing intent to enforce improvement in firms.

-The individual accountability regime provides firms, and particularly individuals, with a clear set of rules and responsibilities that need to be adhered to, but by its very nature, the culture aspect of the regime is less tangible.
+The individual accountability regime provides firms, and particularly individuals, with a clear set of rules and responsibilities that need to be adhered to, but by its very nature, the cultural aspect of the regime is less tangible.

 In addition, all three lines of defence — front-line, risk and compliance oversight and internal audit — also need to support and protect senior managers against the personal impact of non-compliance.
 In the same speech, Davidson said “… You [senior managers] are not just accountable for your own actions but — to a reasonable extent — for those who work for you.”

 Technology provides solutions for implementing and holistically complying with SMCR and FCA governance and culture.
 As a minimum, your system(s) need to provide an auditable, accurate single point of truth.
 This enables strategic objectives and customer outcomes to be monitored through meaningful management information that can be produced quickly, efficiently and in real-time, which highlights the cultural indicators (the patterns of light and shade).